wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Training-ML-Agents.md

 configuration.
 This guide contains some best practices for tuning the training process when the default parameters don't seem to be giving the level of performance you would like.
-We provide sample configuration files for our example environments in the [config/](https://github.com/Unity-Technologies/ml-agents/tree/release_22/config/) directory.
+We provide sample configuration files for our example environments in the [config](https://github.com/Unity-Technologies/ml-agents/tree/release_22/config/) directory.
 The `config/ppo/3DBall.yaml` was used to train the 3D Balance Ball in the [Running an Example](Sample.md) guide.
 That configuration file uses the PPO trainer, but we also have configuration files for SAC and GAIL.

-Additionally, the set of configurations you provide depend on the training functionalities you use (see [ML-Agents Toolkit Overview](ML-Agents-Overview.md) for a description of all the training functionalities).
+Additionally, the set of configurations you provide depend on the training functionalities you use (see [ML-Agents Theory](ML-Agents-Overview.md) for a description of all the training functionalities).
 Each functionality you add typically has its own training configurations.
 For instance: